 In many manufacturing settings, from food ingredients to grain to factory processes, organizations rely on pneumatic conveying equipment to transfer dry bulk materials, including granules and powders.
 You may be starting up a new production line involving these types of substances or need to become more familiar with this technology because you are acquiring a business that uses it.

 Read on for insight into pneumatic conveying.
-Please keep in mind that if any questions should arise, the team at CAMCORP will be happy to provide all the information you need.
+Please keep in mind that if any questions arise, the team at Camcorp will be happy to provide all the information you need.

 Basics of Pneumatic Conveying